-Gerson Relocation takes a look at New York City and how companies can prepare for international assignments.
-Discover what you should be doing when moving assignees to the third largest city in the Americas.
+Gerson Relocation takes a look how companies can prepare their employees for moving to New York.
+Discover what you should be doing when moving employees to the third largest city in the Americas.

 Ties between the UK and the American capital of commerce, New York City, are strong.
 As a result, many British workers get work assignments in the Big Apple.

 It is important to note, though, that as with any international assignment, true success is all about integration.
-When moving staff abroad, it pays to support quick local adaptation.
+When relocating employees to New York, it pays to support quick local adaptation.
 Employees that are not prepared for a move to the US may fail to adjust to their new workplace and request a move back home.
+Afterall, moving to New York for an international assignment is a big deal.

 We’ve put together this advice for those managing overseas corporate relocations from the UK to NYC.